bmorrisey/KartData/README.md

 You must discover your heat IDs on your own, it is a generally annoying process.
 These are heat IDs that bracket the timespan you are interested in, and can be found by guess-and-testing the following URL structure.
 It seems that not all heat IDs are valid, and in some cases not monotonic and/or continuous. http://mb21000oaks.clubspeedtiming.com/sp_center/HeatDetails.aspx?HeatNo=150002

+A function is available to append more recent data to an existing datafile: [append_kart_data.m](https://github.com/bmorrisey/KartData/blob/master/append_kart_data.m)

 ## Data Visualization
 File (MATLAB script): [kart_plotting_all.m](https://github.com/bmorrisey/KartData/blob/master/kart_plotting_all.m)